About this course

 - interpret and transmit their knowledge, skills and ideas to specialist and non-specialist audiences

-- Apply their knowledge and skills to demonstrate autonomy, expert judgment, adaptability and responsibility as a practitioner and learner in the field of health and medical law.
+Apply their knowledge and skills, as a practitioner and learner in the field of health and medical law, to demonstrate:

 Advanced understanding of the changing knowledge base in the relevant area(s) of law